ianchak/stati/.changeset/brave-lion-dreams-mip01lp1.md

 add autoInject option for bundle script tag injection

-- Introduced `autoInject` option in TypeScriptConfig to control
+- Introduced `autoInject` option in TypeScriptConfig to control whether bundle script tags are automatically injected into the output HTML.